cblackcom/front/README.md

 ## Installation

+You don't need to check this repo out.

 If you don't already have modern node on your machine, grab it with `nvm` https://github.com/nvm-sh/nvm

+Then create a new project—

 ```bash
 # Create and enter a new directory for your project